Soccer-Premier League refers Everton for alleged financial breach | Sports-Games

 The Premier League has referred Everton to an independent commission for an alleged breach of financial fair play rules last season, it said on Friday without giving details.
 Everton said in a statement the club was disappointed by the decision.

+Everton narrowly avoided relegation from the 20-team league last season, finishing 16th.
+They are again fighting to stay up this season and are currently 15th, just three points clear of bottom side Southampton.
+Sean Dyche took over as manager in January after the sacking of former England international Frank Lampard.

 Under Premier League rules, teams can make a maximum loss of 105 million pounds ($128.28 million) over three years, although special allowances were made for the COVID-19 pandemic.
-Everton have recorded a total loss of nearly 372 million pounds in the past three seasons.
+Everton recorded a total loss of nearly 372 million pounds over the past three years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)